bom1215/bom1215/README.md

 ### Hello!
 I'm Junbeom Lee 👋

-🔭 I am a software developer specializing in Python backend engineering, with a strong interest in ML and data.
+🔭 I am a software developer specializing in Python backend engineering, with a strong interest in data.

 🍁 I currently live in Montreal, Canada.